-Processes and systems for identifying, assessing and prioritizing market conduct problems that have a substantial adverse impact on consumers, policyholders and claimants;
+Processes and systems for identifying, assessing and prioritizing market conduct issues and allegations that, if existing, violate the laws or regulations of this state and have a substantial adverse impact on consumers, policyholders and claimants;

-- Market conduct actions by a commissioner to substantiate such market conduct problems and a means to remedy significant market conduct problems; and - Procedures to communicate and coordinate market conduct actions among states to foster the most efficient and effective use of resources.
+- Market conduct actions by a commissioner to substantiate such market conduct problems and a means to remedy significant market conduct that rises to a level of material violations of state law or regulations; and - Procedures to communicate and coordinate market conduct actions among states to foster the most efficient and effective use of resources. - Notwithstanding any provisions in this code to the contrary, nothing in this act shall authorize a market conduct examination of the insurer's cybersecurity protection measures which is otherwise provided for in domiciliary state financial examinations consistent with the NAIC's coordinated approach to examinations, unless a separate cybersecurity market conduct examination is precipitated by a cybersecurity breach.